Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Hatchlings (< 2 inches)

-• Finely diced blackworms only
+• Finely diced blackworms or other tiny soft foods

 • A pinch roughly the size of their head